 Strawberry pests – Strawberry leaf beetle

-strawberry leaf beetle Galerucella Tenella
+Strawberry leaf beetle Galerucella Tenella

 Strawberry pests – Strawberry nematode

-strawberry nematode Aphelenchoides Fragariae
+Strawberry nematode Aphelenchoides Fragariae

 Strawberry pests – Nettle leaf weevil

-Nettle-leaf weevil -Phyllobius urticae
+Nettle leaf weevil –Phyllobius urticae

 A bright green beetle that damages leaf blades.

-Strawberry pests - Maybug
+Strawberry pests - May beetle

 Melolontha melolontha, Melolontha hippocastani